 Periodic Review of Accredited Institutions

 NWCCU accrediting procedures necessarily include periodic review of accredited institutions, both for their benefit and to ensure fulfillment of the accrediting Commission’s accountability function.
-(For additional details, see NWCCU, General Policy B-2).
+(For additional details, see NWCCU, Self Evaluation process).

 Under the current seven year accreditation cycle, WSU will provide institutional reports every two years and host site visits in Year Three (2013) and Year Seven (2017).
 Each report addresses different standards and builds upon the previous reports.